 need is the head of a saint and the heart of a soldier."
 Yogi Bhajan 2/18/1990

-The Security Advisory Team has been meeting over the last few months discussing and reflecting upon our need to be alert to things that don’t look or feel right at our events, within our communities and around our yoga/community centers, especially Summer and Winter Solstice Sadhana celebrations.
+The Security Advisory Team has been meets to discuss our need to be alert to things that don’t look or feel right at our events, within our communities and around our yoga/community centers, especially Summer and Winter Solstice Sadhana celebrations.
 Our beloved teacher stressed the importance for us to always be alert and prepared.
 Many within our community are reaching the ‘elder’ age bracket and at times finding it more challenging to keep up with everything that is calling to them for attention.
 Even those who are not so old, may be experiencing some of this because of the intensity of the time and space in which we live.
 It is prudent to do everything possible (getting enough exercise, rest, healing and our yogic/meditation practices) to give us the awareness, sensitivity and intuition that will provide us the capacity to act in situations that require vigilance.

 In the USA there have recently been several attacks on Sikh men with beards and turbans.
 Will you refuse to be a victim?
 Are you prepared to use a pen as a weapon, a pocket knife or your Kirpan if necessary to protect yourself or others from wrongdoers?
 If you wear Kirpan, is it sharp?
 Siri Singh Sahib ji told us we must be known for our service.
 A sacred and honored way as Khalsa, for this to happen is for us to have the capacity to be protectors of the weak and innocent.
 At the very least, we must be mentally prepared to do something, through intervention in some way, calling law enforcement and/or finding assistance from others.
 If you are willing to acquire the physical training and preparedness to act as a Saint Soldier, you will likely feel blessed through the steadiness and fearlessness that it affords!